 Mountain lions may only be hunted by North Dakota residents.
 The limit is one mountain lion per person.
 Any mountain lion, other than kittens (kitten is defined as a mountain lion with visible spots) or females accompanied by kittens, may be harvested during the season.
-Hunters must contact the local game warden or Department field office to report their harvest within 12 hours and make arrangements to have the mountain lion tagged.
+Hunters must contact the local game warden or Department field office or register online to report their harvest within 12 hours and make arrangements to have the mountain lion tagged.
 The entire mountain lion, including the head, must be presented for inspection and tagging.
 Legally taken animals will be returned to the hunter following analysis so that the pelt may be removed, but the carcass shall remain the property of the Department.
+The use of traps or cable devices (snares) to take mountain lions is prohibited.
+The state will be split into two management zones; Zone 1 and Zone 2.
+Zone 1 includes land south of ND Highway 1804 from the Montana border to the point where ND Highway 1804 lies directly across Lake Sakakawea from ND Highway 8, crossing Lake Sakakawea then south along ND Highway 8 to ND Highway 200, then west on ND Highway 200 to U.S. Highway 85, then south on U.S. Highway 85 to the South Dakota border.
+Zone 2 is the remainder of the state not described as Zone 1.
+Each Zone 1 season will have harvest limits.
+Once these harvest limits are reached, each respective season will close immediately.
+The Department will inform the public of each closure through the media.
+Mountain lions taken by USDA Wildlife Services, the Department, private landowners in defense of livestock or personal property, road-killed, incidentally taken by traps or cable devices, taken for human safety issues and those taken on Indian land will not count against any harvest limit.